Table of Contents

 There are many donor egg baby stories available online, where patients share their experiences not only regarding the process (IVF) but also regarding the baby look.
 It’s hard to find the stories where patients dont’t indetify themselves with a “baby look”.

 We know that genes determine inheritance of appearance, but the specifics are complex.
 Physical traits are inherited for everything from eye and hair colour to blood type and Rh factor.
 In addition to these physical traits, there are other inherited characteristics, like personality, IQ and talents.
-All three people involved (egg donor, egg recipient and egg recipient’s partner) affect the growing foetus in different and significant ways, and the odds that a baby will look like any of them varies.
+All three people involved (egg donor, egg recipient and egg recipient’s partner) affect the growing fetus in different and significant ways, and the odds that a baby will look like any of them varies.

 An egg recipient is not just an “incubator” for the baby.
 She is the mother and she provides everything the foetus needs to grow and develop.
 Licensed Clinical Social Worker Lissa Kline, who is Director of Member Services at Progyny, summed it up for an article in Psychology Today: